Organizational Voice

 We’re asking for big, transformative change, and we’re not shy about it.

-Do: Confidently state that we are working to end the farming of animals, one step at a time.
+Do: Confidently state that we are working to evolve away from factory farming, one step at a time.

 Don't: Understate our objectives because you’re worried that they won’t be popular.